 - (a) Conditioned upon the completion of the conditions itemized in Article II, Section I, paragraphs (a) and (b), the Authority may, in its discretion in consultation with its financial advisor and bond counsel, sell bonds to finance all or a portion of the remaining unfunded portion of the Public Improvement Contribution Amount.
-The Authority may pledge, and the County agrees to the pledge of, the Sales Tax Revenue and the Tax Increment Revenue paid to the Authority under this Agreement as security for the bonds.
+The Authority may pledge, and the County agrees to the pledge of-the Tax Increment Revenue paid to the Authority under this Agreement as security for the bonds.
 Notwithstanding the foregoing, at no time will the County or Authority be obligated to pay funds in excess of the Project Improvement Contribution Amount. - Upon the first sale of bonds by the Authority, the obligation of the County to make payments to the Authority, is absolute and unconditional, and until such time as this Agreement has been terminated the County will not suspend or discontinue the Annual Payments and the Authority will not suspend or discontinue the payments to the Developer, and each will not terminate this Agreement for cause, including, without limiting the generality of the forgoing, the failure of the Developer to perform and observe any agreement, whether express or implied, or any duty, liability, or obligation arising out of or connected with this Agreement. contained in this paragraph may be construed to release the Developer from performance of any portion of the Agreement.
-In the event the Developer fails to perform any portion of the Agreement, the County may institute such action against the Developer as the County may deem necessary to compel performance so long as this action does not abrogate the obligations of the County or the Authority to make payments of the Annual Payments set forth in this Agreement. - V. Verification of Sales Tax Receipts.
-The Developer covenants and agrees to include as a condition or covenant filed as a deed restriction, language which requires the Developer, his successors and assigns, or cause to be signed, any documentation necessary to authorize the Texas State Comptroller's Office to release and disclose to the Developer any and all sales tax information relating to any businesses generating sales and use tax within the Property.
-Further, as a condition precedent to Developer's receipt of the Public Improvement Contribution Amount and payment to the Authority thereof, and in order to determine the amount of the Public Improvement Contribution Amount, the Authority (on behalf of the Developer) shall submit to the County by January 31st of each calendar year: (i) a certification from the Authority affirmatively indicating that the Authority has confirmed that the Developer is compliance with all terms and conditions of this Agreement, including but not limited to Article I, Section 5 related to square footage and timing requirements; and (ii)
+In the event the Developer fails to perform any portion of the Agreement, the County may institute such action against the Developer as the County may deem necessary to compel performance so long as this action does not abrogate the obligations of the County or the Authority to make payments of the Annual Payments set forth in this Agreement.